bruno-andrade/bruno-andrade/README.md

 🇧🇷  Born and living in Maceió, Alagoas, Brazil<br>
 📫 You can reach me via my email <strong>brunoandrade1209@outlook.com</strong><br>

-What is my current focus?
+What is my current focus?<br>
-Improve as a frontend developer in React/Next.js/Styled Components Learn a new framework, Laravel in php
+Improve as a frontend developer in React/Next.js/Styled Components<br>
+Learn a new framework, Laravel in php<br>

 <h3>Find me 📍</h3>
 💼<a href="https://www.linkedin.com/in/brunoandrade-/">LinkedIn</a><br>